stubailo/meteor-reactive-method/README.md

 });
 ```

+### Method results are updated every time their arguments change

+Be careful!
+If you pass something like `Random.id()` or `new Date()` as one of the arguments, you will cause an infinite loop where the method is called infinitely over and over.
+If you don't want your method call to re-run on every argument change, try this other package: https://atmospherejs.com/mnmtanish/call

 ### Invalidating method calls

 Sometimes, you want to force a reactive method to get a new value from the server, even though the arguments are the same.
 In that case, use `ReactiveMethod.invalidateCall` or `ReactiveMethod.invalidateApply`, like so: